 He started to run when he was twelve, and won several races.
 At the elite private high school, Phillips Andover Academy in Andover, Massachusetts, he was the top cross-country runner.
 This opened the door for him to be accepted at Harvard College in 1943, even though he was a terrible student.
 At Harvard he hobnobbed with other wealthy students as a member of the Delphic Club for Gentlemen (I never knew it existed when I was at Harvard), was a member of several drama clubs, and was president of the most prestigious acting club, Hasty Pudding.
-He didn't study much there either.
+He didn't study much there either, and didn't even try out for the track or cross-country teams.
 He was in Navy ROTC, received a degree in “War Service Sciences”, and went directly into the Navy.
 After that, he took acting lessons from Uta Hagen and learned to play the piano, harmonica, guitar, organ, and double bass.

-At age 74, he was diagnosed with both colon and bladder cancer and was in and out of the University of Southern California/Norris Cancer Clinic in Boyle Heights during the last months of his life.
-He had his gall bladder removed but died at age 76 from the spread of the cancers.
+At age 74, he was diagnosed with with colon cancer that had spread to his bladder (J Soc Colon Rectal Surgeon (Taiwan), 2009;20:39-43).
+He was in and out of the University of Southern California/Norris Cancer Clinic in Boyle Heights during the last months of his life.
+He had his gall bladder removed but died at age 76, with the cause of death reported as complications from cancer.